GL(2) Weyl Bound via a multiplicative character delta method: Introduction and Statement of Results

-Finally, we would like to point out that detecting congruences with multiplicative characters is not limited to the trivial delta method shown in this paper, but any delta methods that uses arithmetic congruences.
-While we don't anticipate real improve in results established by using additive characters for congruence, this may simplify the analysis in certain cases and hopefully provide a better view point in understanding how delta methods work as explained above.
+Finally, we would like to point out that detecting congruences with multiplicative characters is not limited only to the trivial delta method shown in this paper, but may apply to any delta method that uses arithmetic congruences.
+While we don't anticipate improvements in results established by using additive characters for congruences, this may simplify the analysis in certain cases and hopefully provide a better understanding of how delta methods work as explained above.